Treat available oxygen as critical commodity: Centre to states | Health

 ''Additionally, 551 PSA plants have been sanctioned to be implemented by the health ministry.
 These plants will be installed in different public health facilities,'' he added.

-Agarwal said oxygen is being imported and so far, an order for 200 MT of the life-saving oxygen has been placed with MSSB Cryogenic, Singapore, another for 1800 MT has been placed with Gulf Industrial Gases, Abu Dhabi and yet another for 1,500 MT has been given to Ultra Pure Gases.
+Agarwal said oxygen is being imported and so far, an order for 200 MT of the life-saving gas has been placed with SSB Cryogenic, Singapore, another for 1,800 MT has been placed with Gulf Industrial Gases, Abu Dhabi and yet another for 1,500 MT is given to Ultra Pure Gases.

-Efforts are being made to increase the availability of oxygen tankers to over 2,000 (from the existing 1,224 tankers with 16,732 MT capacity) through the conversion of 50 per cent of the 600 nitrogen and argon tankers and the import of 138 cryogenic tankers for oxygen, he added.
+Efforts are being made to increase the availability of oxygen tankers to over 2,000 (from the existing 1,224 tankers with 16,732 MT capacity) through the conversion of 50 per cent of the 600 nitrogen and argon tankers and import of 138 cryogenic tankers, he said.

-In the second wave of the pandemic, the rate of rise of the infection has been rapid, which has put an immense strain on the health infrastructure.
-The doubling of COVID-19 cases has also been rapid, which should ease if the turnover time reduces, Agarwal said.
+AIIMS Director Dr Randeep Guleria said in the second wave of the pandemic, the rate of rise of the infection has been rapid, which has put an immense strain on the health infrastructure.

+''Also, the doubling of COVID-19 cases has been rapid.
+That should ease if the turnover time reduces,'' he added.

-The pandemic is spreading to tier-2 and tier-3 cities, so it is very important to train doctors about treating this new disease, AIIMS Director Randeep Guleria said, while underlining that misuse of drugs like Remdesivir and Tocilizumab has to be avoided.
+Guleria observed that this time, the virus is spreading in tier-two and tier-three cities. ''So it is important to train the doctors about treating this new disease,'' he said and underlined the importance of avoiding misuse of drugs such as Remdesivir and Tocilizumab.

+''Systemic oral steroids are not indicated in case of mild disease and may be counter-productive, especially if started too early.
+One should consult doctors before starting it,'' he said.

+About the ''misplaced fear'', Agarwal said, ''We are seeing a misplaced fear that 'I came in contact with a case, I am infected and will surely die', 'I need Remdesivir, just in case I get the infection', 'Let's get an oxygen cylinder in advance at home'.''
+He underlined that fear and panic only aggravate and complicate the agony.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)